Treks according to different Grades

 - Altitude gain per day: Up to 3500 ft/1200 m per day on a strenuous day.

-Himalayan expeditions (apart from a peak) which require use of technical equipment
+Himalayan expeditions (apart from a peak summit) which may require use of basic technical equipment or scrambling on trail.